Quantum Clarity LLC · HELIOS Project · March 2026

 What standard methods miss

-Rather than computing a single ground state, our method runs many independent stochastic optimisations and analyses the resulting distribution of converged electronic solutions.
-The spread of those solutions — and whether they cluster into one basin or two — is the diagnostic signal.
+Rather than computing a single ground state, we run an ensemble of independent VQE optimisations across each material condition — then analyse the statistical distribution of converged solutions.
+The spread of those solutions, and whether they cluster into one basin or two, is the diagnostic signal.
+The result is not a single energy value.
+It is a ruggedness fingerprint that classifies the electronic regime of a material and identifies the mechanism driving it.

 🎲